Home page

 The attack on UNRWA had been coming for some time and THIS ARTICLE from Jewish Currents sets out the history.

 All countries except the US have since resumed their contributions to UNRWA (Britain was the last to resume).
 This is not least because the Israelis never released the evidence they claimed to have about UNRWA.
-The Israeli government is nonetheless attempting to banish UNRWA from Gaza altogether and even to declare it a ‘terrorist’ organisation..
+The Israeli government has nonetheless passed a law banning UNRWA from operating in Israel (including East Jerusalem), that law to become effective in February 2025.
+The government of Norway is set to ask the UN to seek an advisory opinion from the International Court of Justice on whether the law can be allowed to stand.

 UNIVERSITY BOYCOTT VOTE